open-dis/open-dis-cpp/README.md

 1. Run `premake5 vs2015`
 1. Open the solution and build.

+## Developer Docs

+The latest doxygen docs for the Open DIS master branch can be found [here](https://codedocs.xyz/open-dis/open-dis-cpp/).

 ## Git submodule
 This repository includes a git submodule for the XML descripton files.
 These files contain a machine-readable description of the DIS messages that are